anniekramer/Crash-Course-in-CS/README.md

 - Read this [guide] (http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) to writing high-quality commit messages.
 - [Read] (https://www.atlassian.com/git/tutorials/undoing-changes/#!reset) about the `git reset` command.
 - [Learn] (http://gitready.com/intermediate/2009/02/09/reflog-your-safety-net.html) how to undo mistakes with the `git reflog` command (but ignore the part at the end about freeing up space; there’s almost never any reason to do that).

+## Week 6: Finalizing Python (for now, at least)
+- Read the about [errors and exceptions] (https://docs.python.org/2/tutorial/errors.html) in Python; skip 8.5 (user-defined exceptions).
+Note that exceptions are errors detected during program execution.
+  * **Exercise**: Write a program that takes in the name of a file as an argument and prints the number of lines in the file.
+If the file cannot be opened or does not exist, print a nice error message (which does not have to describe the particular error) and exit.
+[Solution] (https://github.com/goingglacial/exceptions/blob/master/exceptions.py)
+- Read about basic functional programming (Python functions as valuables)
+-